iamc/2023-03-21-workshop/content/join.md

   exercise rooms anyway.

 **Am I good enough to be a team leader?**  If you are asking this question, probably you are.
-You should have some familiarity with Git, provide some initial advice on obvious error messages, and be able to call us for advanced help when it's needed.
+If you have some familiarity with Git, you can provide some initial advice on obvious error messages, but the idea is that you are able to ask for advanced help when it's needed.

 **You don't have to be located in the Nordics**.
 We welcome volunteers from institutions also outside the Nordics because volunteer team leaders help